gosang/gosang.github.io/content/posts/react/authentication/implementing-authentication-in-nextjs-using-better-auth.md

 # What is Better Auth?

 Better Auth is an open-source authentication library built to simplify and secure authentication for modern JavaScript frameworks like Next.js, React, and Node.js.
+Inspired by the limitations and complexity of libraries like next-auth, Better Auth emphasizes: